The Complete Guide to England's Golf Coast

 The best concentration of sightseeing on England's Golf Coast is found in the heart of Liverpool.

 The Maritime Museum and the Liverpool outpost of The Tate are both insightful and entertaining.
+The massive Liverpool Cathedral is an inspiring sight, and a walk through the city center reveals layer after layer of history and architecture around nearly every corner.

 For the Day Tripper